Margin Calculator

 Assumptions and Important Notes

-• A margin of 100% is not realistic when cost is greater than zero.
+100% margin limitation A 100% margin is not realistic when cost is greater than zero because revenue formula division becomes invalid.

 Worked Example: Find Margin From Cost and Revenue